 Dehydration can be mild to even severe symptoms, individuals who do experience mild dehydration symptoms can normally treat their dehydration at home.
 However, if an individual is feeling signs or symptoms of dehydration ranging from moderate to severe and will need immediate medical attention by either an urgent care or emergencies like a hospital or emergency room.

-Some of the signs and symptoms of dehydration that you can experience are not always a reliable indicator of early-onset dehydration.
+Some of the signs and symptoms of dehydration that you can experience are not always reliable indicators of early-onset dehydration.
 Many can experience dehydration and in particular, seniors who do not feel thirsty or feel the need to drink water until they are already dehydrated.
-It can be very important to increase your water intake continuously throughout the day especially during the warmer season months, and if you are feeling ill.
+It can be very important to increase your water intake continuously throughout the day, especially during the warmer season months, and if you are feeling ill.

 A few common signs and symptoms that many individuals can experience with severe dehydration include: